 The Friends of the Rodwell Trail with agreement from Weymouth and Portland Borough Council propose to create a Mural proudly achieved by Community Involvement and Local Talent.
 The Mural design will be selected by a free Open Competition together with a Public Exhibition where we can organise maximum press coverage and razzmatazz.

-The Mural painting will be carried out by upskilled local young people as part of the Prince’s Trust programme guided and facilitated by the experienced local international artist Peter Sheridan and of course we hope that the winning designer(s) will take a lead too.
+The final ambition is to paint the Mural.
+If at all possible we hope that the painting will be carried out by upskilled local young people guided and facilitated by the experienced local international artist Peter Sheridan and of course we hope that the winning designer(s) will take a lead too.

 Creating and painting and working in a team is the most fun and inclusive way for the whole community to participate.
 We are offering primer workshops to initiate design ideas and build confidence.
 The first will be on Civic Pride Day 17th June 1pm – 4pm at Sandsfoot Castle Gardens free and family friendly.
 This impressive big Mural will be very memorable to all those who have helped to make it happen and we look forward to sharing that enormous satisfaction as we travel up and down the Trail well into the future.